0xdln1/0xdln1.github.io/_posts/2022-02-08-Setting-Up-Vim.markdown

 <p>

-I came across this video `https://www.youtube.com/watch?v=SYExiynPEKM` where tomnomnom is doing recon on shopify along with nahamsec.
+I came across this video <a href="https://www.youtube.com/watch?v=SYExiynPEKM">https://www.youtube.com/watch?v=SYExiynPEKM</a>  where tomnomnom is doing recon on shopify along with nahamsec.

 I am using nano for a long time and as a person who spends long time on terminal i wanted to make the experience of writing code and editing files etc better for myself.